 - Serve with a medium portion (100 g) of mashed potatoes or new potatoes for an extra 2 Smart Points

-- For no extra Smart Points you could serve with mashed butternut squash
+- For no extra Smart Points you could serve with this Roasted Butternut Squash Mash.

 Did you try this recipe?